Intel-Media-SDK/MediaSDK/doc/tutorials/mediasdk-tutorials-readme.md

 Like the "simple_2_decode" tutorial sample this sample supports both Microsoft DirectX* 9 and DirectX* 11 for Windows and VAAPI for Linux.
 For more details on this topic please refer to "simple_2_decode" sample description.

-The use of GPU memory surfaces leads to improved performance.
+The use of surfaces in video memory leads to improved performance.
 In essence the behavior of this workload is the same as for "simple_5_transcode_opaque" (when executed on a processor that supports HW acceleration).
 However, since the application manages video memory these surfaces are available to integrate with components that are not in the standard Intel® Media SDK decode -> process -> encode pipeline.

 # Tutorial Section 6: Advanced Media SDK
 ##  How to create low latency pipelines and how to benchmark latency